Coronavirus (COVID-19): What Do I Do If I Feel Sick?

 - At home, clean often-touched surfaces such as doors and doorknobs, cabinet handles, bathroom hardware, tabletops, phones, tablets and keyboards regularly with disinfectant.

-The possibility of having a contagious illness is scary, but doctors, nurses and other caregivers are learning more about COVID-19 every day.
-They are working together with national and international agencies to identify and provide care to patients while avoiding spread of the illness in the community.
+The possibility of having a contagious illness can be scary, but doctors, nurses and other caregivers can help provide care to patients while avoiding spread of the illness in the community.

 For Johns Hopkins Patients